pmborg/Gravity-is-the-4th-Dimension/README.md

 **The Universe does not expand as matter flying apart.
 It reshapes as geometry merging across scales.**

-Cosmic structure is not built by explosions in spacetime.
+Cosmic structure is not built by explosions in GR spacetime.
 It is built by **nested geometric wells interacting, overlapping, and merging** in the embedding dimension.